Taxable income is a subject on everyone’s lips at least once a year—or more if you file quarterly.

 Now, we want to be clear on something: We don’t want you to invest just to reduce your taxable income.
 Yes, it’s great that contributing to a traditional 401(k) can help reduce your tax bill.
 And if you have one, go for it.
 But there are other investing options out there—like a Roth IRA—that can help you grow your actual investment tax-free.
-So, once you meet the match in your 401(k), start investing in there.
+So, once you meet the match in your 401(k), start investing in a Roth IRA.

 What Tax Bracket Is My Income In?

-Okay, once you calculated your taxable income, the next step is to determine your tax bracket.
+Okay, once you’ve calculated your taxable income, the next step is to determine your tax bracket.
 Think of tax brackets as an income range that corresponds to a tax rate.
-If that sounds like a mouthful, here’s what the new 2019 tax brackets look like.3
+If that sounds like a mouthful, here’s what the 2020 tax brackets look like.3